 line you’ve edited, delete it), save the file, and then restart your web server

 for the changes to take effect.
-For example, if using Apache on Ubuntu:
+For example, if using a CKAN package install:

 For full documentation of CKAN’s config file and all the options you can set, see Configuration Options.